FREE LOFT INSULATION

 Is my Loft suitable for insulating?

-Any findings or concerns are then discussed with you.
+Any findings or concerns will then be discussed with you.

-These could include but are not limited to – damp, ceiling cracks, high amp cables, down-lighters, wasps nests, evidence of rodents, condensation, shallow lofts with less than 1 metre head height etc.
+These could include, but are not limited to, damp, ceiling cracks, high amp cables, down-lighters, wasp nests, evidence of rodents, condensation, shallow lofts with less than 1 metre head height, etc.

 How is Free Loft insulation installed?